abhilash-vadlamudi/abhilash-vadlamudi/README.md

 # Hello, I'm Abhilash Vadlamudi 👋

 ## About Me
 I am a passionate software developer with **8** years of experience in the industry.
-I specialize in full-stack web development and have expertise in technologies such as Angular, ReacJs Python, and Node.js.
+I specialize in full-stack web development and have expertise in technologies such as Angular, ReactJs Python, and Node.js.
 I love building scalable and user-friendly applications that solve real-world problems.

 ## Skills
 - **Programming Languages:** Java-Script, Type-Script, Python